tunacinsoy/dsa-practices/Network/Shell-SysAdmin.md

 >
 > To view the `git(1)` manual, you can run `man 1 git` in your terminal.

-> [!NOTE] What are the reserved port numbers?
 > Note that port numbers 0–1023 are restricted and can only be used by the
 > root user, so it is better to avoid choosing one of those and pick something else, if it
 > is not already in use by a different process.
 For instance, port number 8001 is usually free and is frequently used for local HTTP servers.

-> [!NOTE] What is the location of Log files in UNIX system?
 > Usually, most system log files of a UNIX system can be found under the
 > `/var/log` directory.